CeamanCollins/pands-weekly-tasks/README.md

 This repository contains the weekly tasks for 24-25:4122 Programming and Scripting as part of Higher Diploma in Science in Computing in Data Analytics at ATU.

+## Contents

+### Week 1: helloworld.py

+Simple script to print Hello World!

+### Week 2: bank.py

+Script to add two input numbers and return the sum in euro.

 # Setup

 1. Click the green Code button at the top right of this section.